kshetline/tubular_time/README.md

 isPureJulian(): boolean;

+// Is the DateTime instance TAI? isTai(): boolean;

+// Is the DateTime instance UTC, or a timezone offset from UTC?
+// (Anything other than TAI, DATELESS, and ZONELESS.) isUtcBased(): boolean;

 // Sets the first date when the Gregorian calendar starts.
 Pass 'J' as the first argument to get
 //   a perpetual Julian calendar, or 'G' for always-Gregorian (extending even before the Gregorian
 //   calendar existed - a fancy word for that being a "proleptic" Gregorian calendar).
 You can